cyberbotics/webots-doc/reference/proto-definition.md

 }
 ```

-The type of the root node in the body of the PROTO definition (a `Solid` node in
+The type of the root node in the body of the PROTO definition (a
-this example) is called the *base type* of the PROTO.
-The base type determines
+[Solid](reference/solid.md#solid) node in this example) is called the *base
+type* of the PROTO.
+The base type determines where instantiations of the PROTO
-where instantiations of the PROTO can be placed in the scene tree.
-For example,
+can be placed in the scene tree.
+For example, if the base type of a PROTO is
-if the base type of a PROTO is `Material`, then instantiations of the PROTO can
+[Material](reference/material.md#material), then instantiations of the PROTO can
-be used wherever a `Material` mode can be used.
-A PROTO whose base node is
+be used wherever a [Material](reference/material.md#material) mode can be used.
-another PROTO is called *derived PROTO*.
+A PROTO whose base node is another PROTO is called *derived PROTO*.

 ### IS Statements